autumn-mck/gnss-war-room/ReadMe.md

 ## Running

+### Desktop UI

-Edit `config.pyjson5` as needed.
-To display the main PyQt GUI: `python main.py`
+To display the main PyQt GUI, run `python main.py`.
+To stop it, either close all windows manually, or press <key>Ctrl+c</key> on the terminal you ran it from.

+On all windows, <key>F</key> toggles fullscreen.

 Map controls:

-- WASD: move map
+- WASD: move map (hold shift to move faster)
 - Q: zoom in
 - E: zoom out
+- T: Toggle satellite trails (may not be visible if application just started)
 - Z: rotate between scale methods (constant scale, scale to fit width, scale to fit height, fit to window)
 - X: toggle country borders
 - C: toggle cities
-- Arrow keys: move key
+- Arrow keys: move network key
-- K: toggle key
+- K: toggle network key key

+SNR Chart:

+- S: toggle sorting between by network, by signal to noise ratio, and by angle of elevation
+- U: toggle displaying untracked satellites (those not used to obtain positioning data)

+### Web UI

 To run the web frontend: `sh webStart.sh` (will default to port 2024)